pewulfman/ody-interview/DISCUSSION.md

 ## Security Mechanism

+### Authentication

 In my honest opinion, the best security primitive for authentication is asymmetric cryptography.
 Which can be implemented through SSH, Certificate, PGP.\
 Now, the issues with this approach is that most people are not familiar with it, and it's not very scalable.
 With time, you can develop a plugin for the partners CMG that will handle that for him, but that's out of the scope of this task.

 We will resort to a more known authentication process, user/password.

-Know that implies a few changes to the database and the API.
+Now that implies a few changes to the database and the API.

 For we will add a table to register partners data